 Hello Lovely, welcome to my website.
 If you are new here I want to give you a huge (vertual) hug and say thank you for clicking onto my website and having a look around.
 I hope you have managed to find what you were looking for, if not drop me a message/ email and I can point you in the right direction.

-As well as this, I am a Mummy, to two little ones.
-Tommy and Emme and a wife, to Craig.
+As well as this, I love being a Mummy, to two little ones, Tommy and Emme and a wife, to Craig.
 I am a food lover, camera addict, serious shopper, fashion enthusiast and have a bit of a ‘thing’ about watching American TV series back to back!

 My Story So Far…